 Leadership Team - Principal

-Ms. Patton is a proud alumni of The Ohio State University.
+Ms. Patton is a proud alumnus of The Ohio State University.
 She also has her Master’s Degree from Xavier University and is currently pursuing her doctorate.
 She started out as a Social Studies teacher and has been in education for over 20 years.
 She has been an administrator since 2006.
 She has a love for learning and enjoys her current role of leading the strong young ladies of CCPSG.

-Ms. Ballog is the 7th grade English and Language Arts teacher.
-This is her second year teaching at CCPSG.
-She graduated with a bachelor's degree in Education from Miami University with a focus on community-based practices.
-She is passionate for social justice and has interned for non-profits in the Cincinnati, Cleveland, and Columbus areas.
-She enjoys running track and is the assistant coach for CSPG.
+Ms. Ballog is the 8th grade Humanities and English and Language Arts teacher.
+This is her fourth year teaching at CCPSG.
+She graduated with a Bachelor's degree in Education from Miami University with a focus on community-based practices.
+She is passionate about social justice and has interned for nonprofits in Cincinnati, Cleveland, and Columbus areas.
+She enjoys running and is the assistant coach for CCSPG.
 She believes that intensive reading and writing are the greatest steps students can take on their discovery of themselves, their community, and their world.

-Mrs. Braun-Remy teaches 8th grade science.
-She has a masters degree in middle childhood (Grades 4-9) from Ohio State.
-She has taught in CCS for 15 years.
-This is her 5th year at CCPSG.
+Mrs. Braun-Remy teaches 7th and 8th grade science.
+She has a Master’s Degree in middle childhood (Grades 4-9) from Ohio State.
+She has taught in CCS for 17 years.
+This is her 8th year at CCPSG.
 Her mother is a retired teacher and she grew up not wanting to be a teacher because she saw how hard her mother worked!
-However, she soon realized that she loved working with kids and thus her journey began.
+However, she soon realized that she loves working with kids and thus her journey began.
 She believes that learning starts with relationships and instilling confidence in students.

-Ms. Brooks has a Bachelors degree in Music Education from Marshall University and a Master of Music degree in Music Performance from The Ohio State University.
-She has 15 years of experience teaching music.
+Ms. Brooks has a bachelor’s degree in music education from Marshall University and a master’s of music degree in music performance from The Ohio State University.
+She has 17 years of experience teaching music.
 Ms. Brooks taught instrumental and vocal music at J.W.
-Fair Middle School in San Jose, California, elementary music at Horizon Science Academy, and this is her 5th year working in Columbus City Schools.
-She has taught at East High School, and this is her 4th year at CCPSG.
+Fair Middle School in San Jose, California, elementary music at Horizon Science Academy, and this is her 9th year working in Columbus City Schools.
+She has taught at East High School, and this is her 8th year at CCPSG.
 Ms. Brooks believes that music can be used as a vehicle to enable students to achieve success.
 Music education enhances a student's overall learning and can take them to new heights.
 Being able to provide those opportunities is a great joy for her as an educator.

 Mrs. Cappetta holds two degrees - a Bachelors in Music Education and a Masters in Curriculum and Instruction with a Louisa Moats Literacy Concentration.
-She has also completed 39 of her 45 hours toward a Masters degree in Vocal Pedagogy, is an active performer and Singer-Songwriter.
+She has also completed 39 of her 45 hours toward a Master’s degree in Vocal Pedagogy, is an active performer and Singer-Songwriter.
 Mrs. Cappetta began her teaching career many years ago in CCS at the elementary level, worked in Worthington Schools for 5 years and has returned to CCS.
 In addition, Mrs. Cappetta is a private voice teacher, is an active music director, director and performer for plays and musicals in various venues around the city.
 Mrs. Cappetta firmly believes music and drama are disciplines that teach skills essential for success in life.
 Helping students discover their voice is her greatest challenge and accomplishment as an educator.

-Mrs. Farrell is beginning her 7th year teaching art at CCPSG and her 34th year with Columbus City Schools.
-She moved from Sandusky, Ohio to attend The Ohio State University, where she received her Bachelors degree in Art Education. .
+Mrs. Farrell is beginning her 10th year teaching art at CCPSG and her 37th year with Columbus City Schools.
+She moved from Sandusky, Ohio to attend The Ohio State University, where she received her Bachelor’s degree in Art Education.
 Mrs. Farrell tries to instill in her students that art goes beyond putting pencil to paper or a paint brush to canvas.
 Whether you enjoy watching your favorite team in a big game, delving into a great read or cooking a delicious meal (a few of her guilty pleasures), we all have a creative side to explore and enjoy.

 Literature & Composition / Social Studies

 Mrs. Johnson has been with the program since its founding in 2010 teaching both Literature & Composition and Social Studies.
 She is responsible for drafting the pledge that is recited daily by the ladies of CCPSG.
 Mrs. Johnson is a proud product of Columbus City Schools, graduating from Mifflin High School in 1995.
 She went on to earn a Bachelor of Arts degree in English Education from The Ohio State University in 1999 as well as a Masters of Teaching degree with a concentration in Middle Childhood (grades 4-9) Literature and Social Studies from Otterbein College in 2003.
 Mrs. Johnson has spent 12 years in the district teaching and inspiring students with her philosophy in mind, "I believe that each student is unique and comes with their own individual needs.
 It is my job as an educator to help students meet their full potential by providing a safe environment and the tools to get them there."

-This is Ms. Jones's 23rd year of teaching.
+This is Ms. Jones's 26th year of teaching.
 She earned both her Bachelors of Science in Elementary Education and a Masters in Curriculum and Instruction from Ashland University.
 She began her career in North Carolina.
 From there, she moved overseas and taught military students for the Department of Defense in Turkey.
 She later returned back home to Ohio and has been working for Columbus City Schools ever since.
 Ms. Jones believes that not knowing is OK, but the ability to find the answer is empowering.

-Miss Reed currently teaches 8th Grade Humanities and Reading/Language Arts.
+Miss Reed currently teaches 7th Grade Humanities and Reading/Language Arts.
 She earned her Bachelor’s degree from Otterbein University and a Master’s degree from North Central University.
 She has been teaching in Columbus City Schools since 1998 – 16 years at Buckeye Middle School and 1 year at Weinland Park Elementary.
 In 2013, she was named Columbus Parent Magazine’s Middle School Teacher of the Year and has earned her National Board Certification in 2004 and renewed it 9 years later.
 Her passion for empowering students and social justice, led her to take three years of Service Learning training to pass the ability to change the world on to her students.
 Working at CCPSG offers a unique opportunity for Miss Reed.
 Being the mother of two daughters, she believes her daughters will have the ability to make a difference in the world.
-In fact, she believes in CCPSG so much, she’s sending her daughters there too!
+In fact, she believes in CCPSG so much, she’s sent her daughters there too!

 Mrs. Seibert first fell in love with language arts when she was a young child in elementary school.
 She remembers devouring Island of the Blue Dolphins by Scott O'Dell in the 4th grade, and from that book on she was hooked on reading!
 She decided to pursue her love of literature when she attended Mount Vernon Nazarene University, where she graduated with a degree in Middle Childhood Education.
-Her specializations for her Bachelors degree are language arts and social studies with a Generalist degree in math and science.
-She decided to pursue her Masters degree in Curriculum and Instruction after only 2 years of teaching in Columbus City Schools.
+Her specializations for her Bachelor’s degree are language arts and social studies with a Generalist degree in math and science.
+She decided to pursue her Master’s degree in Curriculum and Instruction after only 2 years of teaching in Columbus City Schools.
 She graduated with her degree from the American College of Education within 15 months of starting the program.
+She has been teaching in Columbus City Schools for 11 years and 9 of those years have been at CCPSG.
 As a teacher, she wants all of her students to see books as endless adventures and she believes that all of her students can truly love reading; they just need the right book!

 Mrs. Stewart is currently certified to teach Physical Education K-12.
 She is also a proud graduate of Columbus City Schools.
 She graduated from The Ohio State University with a Bachelor of Science degree in Sports and Leisure Studies (2000) and a Master of Education degree (2001).
-Mrs. Stewart previously taught elementary school for 10 years before joining the CCPSG family, she is now beginning her 6th year.
+Mrs. Stewart previously taught elementary school for 10 years before joining the CCPSG family, she is now beginning her 9th year.
 She is currently coaching high school track & field and middle school volleyball.
 She believes that when a student is both physically and mentally healthy, it helps them develop into an extremely versatile student.
 Her goal as a physical education teacher is to not only help develop more versatile students, but also to empower them with the necessary skills and knowledge to become a physically active person throughout their lives.